OctopusDeploy/blog/blog/2020-10/runbook-recommendations-and-best-practices/index.md

 ## Approvals and Notifications

-I want the runbook to be hands-off, but I want to know what is going on.
-Especially if there is an error; the process will always send out an email when it is finished even if it fails.
+While being a hands-off process, I want to know when an error occurs.
+The process will always send out an email when it is finished even if it fails.
 Setting the run condition to be `Always Run` accomplishes this requirement.

 ![](database-backup-always-run.png)